Oral traditions of the Soninke people: Origin myth

 The tradition of Wagadu (the native name for the Ghana Empire) is split into two parts, its foundation and its fall.
 They are thought to have been part of a much longer epic.
 According to griots, (Note: In Soninke society, the griot caste (nyaxamala) is divided into two groups: the jaare and gesere.) the Soninke trace their ancestry to Igo Khassé Dingka (big old man).
 Coming from the 'Land of Islam', (Note: Thought to be a later addition following the Soninke's conversion to Islam.) he journeyed to arrive in the modern-day territory of Mali, Mauritania, and Senegal, he conquered the Karos, an agricultural people.
 At this point, he and his soldiers had spears, swords, shields, and iron armor and were equestrians.
-To establish the Kingdom of Wagadu, Dingka negotiated with the seven-headed snake Bida, who had ruled the area prior to his arrival.
+To establish the Kingdom of Wagadu, Dingka negotiated with the seven-headed, black scaled, bat-winged, serpetine dragon Bida, who had ruled the area prior to his arrival.
 On the condition he submit the prettiest virgin to Bida every 7 years, he would receive gold and rain for agriculture.
 He then fathered children which would become the ancestors to the Soninke clans.

 In some versions, Dinga arrives to region from the Middle East, and wins a battle of magic against a spirit-woman in order to gain access to a well.
 He bears three children who survive him: one half-human half-snake, and another two who contest over succession.
 The younger son, Djabe Cisse, is kind and of opposite character to his inconsiderate older brother but is exiled, however hears the message his father left with a vulture to go west to Koumbi.
 There he meets his half brother Bida living in a well, and they do a deal; every year Bida would receive a maiden and a horse, and in exchange Bida would rain gold over the land.
 In some versions Bida gave them four drums (copper, iron, silver, and gold).
 Only Djabe Cisse could lift the gold drum and so became king, establishing Wagadu.

 By the founding of the Ghana Empire, the Soninke were a socio-politically and economically distinct ethnic group.
 By its collapse, which according to the oral history was caused by Bida's slaying, they were dispersed southwards throughout West Africa.